SvenMichaelKlose/tunix/src/bin/lisp/edit.md

 ## Exiting the editor

-Ctrl-K x will exit the editor immediately if the text has not been modified without saving.
+Ctrl-K x will exit the editor immediately if the text has not been modified.
 Otherwise you'll be asked to save it.
 You may choose to do or not to do so, or to continue editing, by pressing either 'y', 'n', or 'c'.